-Ballindalloch is a village located on the River Spey known for its picturesque views, in particular the majestic Ballindalloch Castle & Gardens.
+Ballindalloch is a small village located on the River Spey known for its picturesque views, in particular the majestic Ballindalloch Castle & Gardens.
 The Castle was built in 1546 and is known as ‘the pearl of the North’ and although open to the public it is still lived in by the Macpherson-Grant family.

 Accommodation in Ballindalloch